mdasyg/smartthermostat/README.md

 ## Rails app configuration for production mode

 1. Dont forget to update the production section settings into `config/secrets.yml`
-1. `RAILS_ENV=production rails db:migrate`
+1. After that run `RAILS_ENV=production rails db:migrate`
-2. `RAILS_ENV=production bundle exec rake assets:precompile`
+2. and this `RAILS_ENV=production bundle exec rake assets:precompile`
-3. After that web server has to be restarted
+3. Now web server has to be restarted

 # Notes